Xortdan/TBot/README.md

 # xTrustBot
 bot for server TeamSpeak 3

-Currently, the bot has 20 functions.
+Currently, the bot has 20 functions + help channel.

 First instance
 - day